AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Appendix

 \paragraph{Models and Baselines.} We evaluate AccelAes on three Diffusion Transformer backbones: Lumina-Next-T2I~\cite{11}, SD3-Medium~\cite{43}, and FLUX.1-dev~\cite{44}.
 We follow the standard DiT formulation~\cite{9} and only modify inference-time computation.
 For training-free acceleration baselines, we include $\Delta$-DiT~\cite{14}, FORA~\cite{15}, Region-Adaptive Sampling (RAS)~\cite{31}, TeaCache~\cite{17}, and TaylorSeer~\cite{21}.
 For each backbone, all methods are evaluated under the same backbone-specific sampler and guidance configuration, and we adhere to the same implementation-level rules when reproducing baselines.

 \paragraph{Evaluation Protocol.} We use a unified protocol with 10{,}000 prompts from Pick-a-Pic and three fixed seeds per prompt (seeds $\{1,2,3\}$; 30{,}000 images per configuration) for both main results and ablations.
 Within each table, all AccelAes variants and baselines share the same prompt subset and seeds to enable paired comparisons.
 All methods are implemented in a unified PyTorch pipeline without architecture-specific engines, kernel-level optimizations, or external accelerators, and we follow backbone-default sampling settings.
 We evaluate all backbones at $1024\times1024$ resolution using 30 steps for Lumina-Next-T2I and 28 steps for SD3-Medium and FLUX.1-dev.
 Runtime is reported as end-to-end per-image latency from the start of sampling to the final decoded image, including VAE decoding and the two-pass CFG forward when enabled.
-Unless specified otherwise, AccelAes uses a cache refresh interval of $\Delta=2$ with warmup $T_w=5$, while other baselines use their official/default intervals.
-More detailed implementation settings, including the anchor vocabulary, default AesMask hyperparameters, backbone-specific StepCache settings, and hardware/runtime protocol, are provided in Appendix~\ref{app:anchors}--\ref{app:runtime}.
+Unless specified otherwise, AccelAes uses a cache refresh interval of $\Delta=2$ with warmup $T_w=5$, a one-shot AesMask at \texttt{mask\_step=5}, and the same fixed 34-anchor vocabulary across paired comparisons. \arxivonly{Backbone-specific cache settings and the full evaluation environment are detailed in Appendix~\ref{app:stepcache} and Appendix~\ref{app:runtime}.}

 \paragraph{Metrics and Measurement.} We report runtime and six automatic metrics: Time (seconds per image) and Speedup defined as $\mathrm{Time}_{\mathrm{baseline}}/\mathrm{Time}_{\mathrm{method}}$, CLIP score (CLIP)~\cite{8} for text--image alignment, ImageReward (IR)~\cite{34} and HPSv2 (HPS)~\cite{41} as preference-oriented proxies, LAION Aesthetic Score (Aesth) computed with the LAION aesthetic predictor~\cite{42}, and Edge Density (Edge) as a lightweight sharpness/detail proxy.
 Time is averaged over the full evaluation set and includes the complete sampling trajectory, including conditional/unconditional passes for CFG.
 Unless otherwise specified, AccelAes constructs a one-shot semantic mask at \texttt{mask\_step=5} and reuses it for the entire sampling trajectory and classifier-free guidance follows the standard formulation~\cite{5}.